A survival knife is a first and foremost tool in every competent outdoorsman’s tool collection.

-A shorter blade will give you more flexibility to complete smaller jobs, but a longer blade will provide you with more power and durability throughout the life of the blade.
+A shorter blade will give you more flexibility to complete smaller jobs, but a longer blade will provide you with more power and durability throughout the blade’s life.

 Fixed vs. Folding Knives: Which One is Good for You?

-A fixed blade knife has no moving parts and is less likely to break, whereas a folding knife can’t withstand stronger force and will succumb to pressure by breaking.
+A fixed blade knife has no moving parts and is less likely to break, whereas a folding knife can’t withstand more potent force and will succumb to pressure by breaking.

-While this is basic reasoning, since many folders are strong and reliable, it’s a good rule of thumb to follow when researching and deciding on which knife to bring with you out into the wilderness.
+While this is basic reasoning, since many folders are solid and reliable, it’s a good rule of thumb to follow when researching and deciding which knife to bring with you out into the wilderness.

-Many outdoorsmen will take along two knives: one fixed blade knife and one folding knife for smaller tasks.
+Many outdoors people will take two knives: one fixed blade knife and one folding knife for smaller tasks.